 Let me tell you guys about this awesome new trick I learned for ‘boiling’ eggs.
-Well, first it may not be new to some of you and if you don’t happen to have an instant pot or power cooker than it might not be an option but I was so excited and it is really gonna be such a game changer here.
+Well, first it may not be new to some of you and if you don’t happen to have an instant pot or power cooker than it might not be an option but I was so excited and it is really gonna be such a game-changer here.
 (Recipe at the bottom.)

 **This post may contain affiliate links to products and/or services that we use.
-If a purchase is made through one of these links we may make a small commission which costs you nothing extra and blesses our family so we thank you!
+If a purchase is made through one of these links we may make a small commission that costs you nothing extra and blesses our family so we thank you!
 For full affiliate disclosure please click HERE.

-You can ‘boil’ eggs in your power cooker.
+You can ‘boil’ eggs in your power cooker!
 My mom had mentioned something to me about it before so I decided to ask my little friend

 Google who promptly pulled up a ton of helpful articles including this video here:

 I was so excited and gave it a try.
 Lo and behold, it worked!
-I ended up doing about 3 dozen eggs and turned 2 dozen or so into pickled eggs which are sitting in the fridge right now.
+I ended up doing about 3 dozen eggs and turned 2 dozen or so into pickled eggs that are sitting in the fridge right now.
 I’m trying so hard to let them wait a couple of days before I dig in though.

 I May Never Boil Eggs The Same Way Again!

 They peel so easy too if you drop them into a bowl of ice water after they cook.
 I mean so easy that most of the shells really did just slide off after I cracked them.
-No more fighting with shells that stick or having ‘ugly eggs’ that make you wish you’d never offered to bring those favorite deviled eggs to the get together.
+No more fighting with shells that stick or having ‘ugly eggs’ that make you wish you’d never offered to bring those favorite deviled eggs to the get-together.
 I can see lots of boiled eggs for snacks and egg salad in our future… so much healthier than other snack options that we’ve had lately.
 Plus eggs have lots of protein that is so important for growing kids!